-Sony A77 II versus Sony A99 II
+Sony A77 II vs A99 II

-The Sony Alpha SLT-A77 II and the Sony Alpha ALT-A99 II are two digital cameras that were announced, respectively, in May 2014 and September 2016.
+The Sony Alpha SLT-A77 II and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in May 2014 and September 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (A77 II) and a full frame (A99 II) sensor.
-The A77 II has a resolution of 24 megapixel, whereas the A99 II provides 42.2 MP.
+The A77 II has a resolution of 24 megapixels, whereas the A99 II provides 42.2 MP.

 In this particular case, the Sony A77 II and the Sony A99 II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A99 II is markedly heavier (31 percent) than the A77 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Sony A77 II||143 mm||104 mm||81 mm||647 g||480||Y||May 2014||1,199||ebay.com|

 |2.||Sony A99 II||143 mm||104 mm||76 mm||849 g||490||Y||Sep 2016||3,199||ebay.com|